 Experience note

-What to notice before you open shoes or bags
+What to notice before you open CNFans shoes or bags

-These two categories have something in common: a lot of people decide too quickly, then spend longer trying to talk themselves into a weak listing.
+These two categories have something in common: it is easy to decide too quickly, then spend longer trying to justify a weak listing.

 Shoes punish rushed browsing